tauri-apps/tauri-docs/docs/api/config.md

 ##### `HttpAllowlistScope`
 HTTP API scope definition.
 It is a list of URLs that can be accessed by the webview when using the HTTP APIs.
+The scoped URL is matched against the request URL using a glob pattern.

+<h6>Examples</h6>

-The scoped URL is matched against the request URL using a glob pattern.<br /><br /># Examples<br /><br />- "https://**": allows all HTTPS urls - "https://*.github.com/tauri-apps/tauri": allows any subdomain of "github.com" with the "tauri-apps/api" path - "https://myapi.service.com/users/*": allows access to any URLs that begins with "https://myapi.service.com/users/"
+- "https://**": allows all HTTPS urls - "https://*.github.com/tauri-apps/tauri": allows any subdomain of "github.com" with the "tauri-apps/api" path - "https://myapi.service.com/users/*": allows access to any URLs that begins with "https://myapi.service.com/users/"

 **Type:** [`string`]